Chr0nos/motorized/README.md

 - https://motor.readthedocs.io/en/stable/api-tornado/index.html
 - https://pydantic-docs.helpmanual.io/

+It's build to work with asyncio to have a non-io-blocking interface to a mongodb / documentdb database and to be fully modular to let developpers customize it.

 ## Document
 A `Document` is a pydantic `BaseModel` with saving and queryset capabilities, this mean you can define a `class Config` inside it to tweek the validation like: